-- (a) Force a significant change in accepted farm or forest practices on surrounding lands devoted to farm or forest use; nor - (b) Significantly increase the cost of accepted farm or forest practices on surrounding lands devoted to farm or forest use. - (4) Will not require public services other than those existing or programmed for the area; - (5) Will be located outside a big game winter habitat area as defined by the Oregon Department of Fish and Wildlife or that agency has certified that the impacts will be acceptable; - (6) Will not create hazardous conditions; and - (7) Will satisfy the applicable policies of the Comprehensive Plan. - (B) Except for off-site stockpiling, subpart (A) of this subsection shall not apply to applications for mineral extraction and processing activities.
-Proposals for mineral extraction and processing shall satisfy the criteria of MCC 34.6520.
+- (a) Force a significant change in accepted farm or forest practices on surrounding lands devoted to farm or forest use; nor - (b) Significantly increase the cost of accepted farm or forest practices on surrounding lands devoted to farm or forest use. - (4) Will not require public services other than those existing or programmed for the area; - (5) Will be located outside a big game winter habitat area as defined by the Oregon Department of Fish and Wildlife or that agency has certified that the impacts will be acceptable; - (6) Will not create hazardous conditions; and - (7) Will satisfy the applicable policies of the Comprehensive Plan. - (8) .The use is limited in type and scale to primarily serve the needs of the rural area. - (B) Except for off-site stockpiling, subpart (A) of this subsection shall not apply to applications for mineral extraction and processing activities.
+Proposals for mineral extraction and processing shall satisfy the criteria of MCC 36.6520.